 For most health practices it would be more effective to manually fill out the provider applications.
 It causes the uselessness of the credential software.
 But, additionally…

-In spite the fact that somebody has passed the training to use medical credentialing software, the software will not save time for practices which have less than hundred providers.
-For medical practices with more than hundred providers which need to be included into certain group (for example a group of ten) of insurance panels, the software can save some time.
+Despite the fact that somebody has passed the training to use medical credentialing software, the software will not save time for practices which have less than a hundred providers.
+For medical practices with more than a hundred providers which need to be included into certain group (for example a group of ten) of insurance panels, the software can save some time.
 Only one application is fulfilled for each provider and the information is imported electronically onto the other 9 applications.
 Hence, it is not necessary to complete every single application.

 As it was already mentioned, the problem for the practice with less than 100 providers is basically the scanning every single application into the software, which can take many hours.
 Moreover, it does not guarantee 100% correctness of performance and a possible configuration will be unavoidable.
 Therefore the saved time is wasted by fixing the software.